-If an amendment is issued, it will be provided to all who were mailed a copy of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice web site.
+If an amendment is issued, it will be provided to all who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice web site.
+Offeror's may register with the procurement officer by sending an email to katy.hogan@alaska.gov.